Gh370/MidgutLineageDiversity/README.md

 Important codes and data for "Mapping high-resolution cell phylogenies reveals aging-dependent clonal persistence in the *Drosophila* midgut".

 ## code
-The calculation process of obtaining effective population size and lineage diversity in midgut.
+The calculation process of obtaining effective population size and clonal diversity in midgut.

 ## data
 Files with **annotation** in the filename are the annotations of the phylogenetic trees, which are about the numbers of mutaitons in the sampled readout sequences.
 The names of samples are derived from "Mapping high-resolution cell phylogenies reveals aging-dependent clonal persistence in the *Drosophila* midgut".